 Third, finalizing purchase decision is significantly influenced by the amount of product information available on the page.
-You should make sure your customers have a clear understanding of your products, but not to the point that they are overloaded with information.
+Customers should have a clear understanding of your products, but not to the point that they are overloaded with information.

-Don’t think that all the hypotheses we formulated and the tests we ran were all successful.
-In fact, our success rate was 79% but that is the beauty of running A/B tests – insights from your failures lead you to those that create the most success.
+Not all the hypotheses we formulated and the tests we ran were successful.
+In fact, our success rate was 79%, but that is the beauty of running A/B tests – insights from our failures led us to those that create the most success.

-Keeping a structured conversion approach helps in delivering website improvements constantly.
-And that’s what we did – we took all insights from our tests and kept improving their website for many months.
+Keeping a structured conversion approach helped in improving the Simply Hamper website.
+We took all insights from our tests and kept improving their website for many months.